7 Common Estate Planning Mistakes to Avoid

 1. Failing to Use Your Full Estate Tax Exemption

-The federal estate tax exemption in 2022 is $12.06 million for individuals and double that, $24.12 million, for married couples.
-That means your heirs avoid paying taxes on estates that fall below those thresholds—for now.
+The lifetime federal estate tax exemption in 2024 is $13.61 million for individuals and double that, $27.22 million, for married couples.1 That means your heirs avoid paying taxes on estates that fall below those thresholds—for now.

 On Jan.
-1, 2026, those estate tax limits will revert to their pre-2018 levels, or half their 2022 amounts (adjusted for inflation).
-To make the most of the higher exemption thresholds before they expire, work with your legal team to set up trusts, make gifts or utilize other estate planning tools appropriate for your personal situation.
+1, 2026, the federal exemption will revert to their pre-2018 levels and will be adjusted for inflation.
+To make the most of the higher exemption thresholds before they expire, consider working with your legal team to set up trusts, make gifts or utilize other estate planning tools appropriate for your personal situation.

 2. Not Having a Lifetime Trust in Place